 - During marking, they officially take into account the status of the law on 31 Oct 20xx-1.
 Answers based on these texts are always accepted.

 - You are not penalised for using more up-to-date law - they also accept answers correctly argued based on Articles/Rules, Guidelines, OJEPO's or G/J decisions updated after 31 Oct 20xx-1

 - But you should not be using new T decisions to support your answer - they are looking for established case law (for Guidelines or OJEPO)

 - They usually penalise you for using old law

-The current cut-off date of 31 Oct complicates matters even more when considering Guidelines being revised under the old cycle (in force 1 Nov).
-The new 1 Mar cycle is welcome as it gives candidates much more time to update their materials, and still use a reasonably up to date version.
+The new 1 Mar cycle for the EPO Guidelines are welcome as it gives candidates much more time to update their materials, and still use a reasonably up to date version.

 The review, revision and translation efforts needed means that the latest date that changes can be included in a new version of the Guidelines is about 3-4 months before they enter into force.
 Later changes can only be included a year later.
-So, practically the internal EPO cut-off for the old cycle (1 Nov) was 1 July, and with the new cycle (1 Mar) will be 1 Nov.
+So, practically the internal EPO cut-off for the new

 cycle (1 Mar 20xx-1) will be 1 Nov 20xx-2..